llraphael/llraphael.github.io/_posts/2020-01-09-Deep-Learning-1-Gradient-Descent.md

 But how do we get that?

 ## Apply Gradient Descent
-With the idea of gradient descent, if we know the gradient of the loss function $$\mathcal{L}$$ along the $w_1, w_2, b$, we may find the directions that decreases the prediction error (in a high dimenstional graph representation).
+With the idea of gradient descent, if we know the gradient of the loss function $$\mathcal{L}$$ along the $w_1, w_2, b$, we may find the directions that decreases the prediction error (in a high dimensional graph representation).
 Thus, we need to get the derivatives of the loss function to each parameter.
 We simplify the expressions as:

 $$
 \frac{\partial \mathcal{L}}{\partial z} \rightarrow d z,